 Most creditors and debt collectors cannot seize your Social Security benefits, as long as you receive them via direct deposit to your bank account.
 If you receive your benefits on a prepaid card, these funds are generally safe as well.
 This protection applies even if a company sues you, you lose the case and a court enters a judgment against you.

 The following benefits are protected from garnishment and bank levies thanks to federal law:

-When it comes to third-party debt collectors, they cannot even threaten to take your Social Security benefits if they know that’s your only source of income.
+Third-party debt collectors cannot even threaten to take your Social Security benefits if they know the benefits are your only source of income.
 If a collection agency threatens to take your Social Security income, it may be guilty of violating the Fair Debt Collection Practices Act.

 In limited cases, your Social Security income may not be eligible for protection.
 Additionally, creditors and collection agencies may have other ways to try to collect the money you owe, even if they’re not allowed to take your benefits.